lisahligono/PLUS_softwaredev_2023_Ligono/A3/README.md

 Additionally, I will explore network analysis using the osmnx package which is essential for routing applications and further visualize these datasets with the help of folium.

+<i>NB: The ipynb notebook file provided will not load the maps created by the folium library.
+Therefore, I recommend following the steps in the <b>installation stage</b> in order to replicate and run the script on your local machine</i>

 <h2>Installation</h2>
 To replicate this example, the package can be installed through source using the conda environment with the library itself and all the dependencies installed using the provided a3geopyenv.yml file